rfarley3/mc-gt/README.md

 ### Stereo Headphone Amp, MFX with Line Out, or Pedal Output
-707 support Stereo input, if you need it to be mono to maximize input devices, look up a Rane Why not Wye Stereo to Mono summer and follow Mono instructions.
+707 supports stereo input, if you need it to be mono to maximize input devices, look up a Rane 'Why not Wye' stereo to mono summer and follow Mono instructions.
 If you put a stereo (TRS) into EXT IN L, then you drop the Right (Ring) signal.
 Stereo is same as mono, except:
 * Use a TRS to 2 x TS adapter